Honokiol (Magnolia officinalis Bark)

 Important Drug interactions

-Benzodiazepines: theoretical SYNERGISTIC effects (both GABA-A modulators, different sites) — caution.
+Benzodiazepines: theoretical synergistic effects (both GABA-A modulators, different sites) — caution.

 Alcohol: theoretical additive sedation — avoid combination.